 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, cystic fibrosis, heart rhythm problems (such as QT prolongation), myasthenia gravis, or problems with your immune system.
-Tell your doctor if you have had problems with your spleen.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems (such as QT prolongation, slow heartbeat), heart failure, low potassium or magnesium in the blood, or myasthenia gravis.

 Possible Side Effects While Using This Medicine